greatxin/rhel-caddy/README.md

-# RHEL7 with Caddy server v0.10.4
+# Caddy server v0.10.4 on RHEL
 This Dockerfile provides a basic RHEL7 OpenShift image with Caddy Server installed.
 # Deploying this Application within OpenShift
 This Caddy server can be deployed using the following YAML: